-All this was pioneered by the advent of M-Pesa.
+The advent of M-Pesa pioneered all this.
 Ever since preliminary services have been developed around the mobile money giant.

-It started with Equity bank launching the Eazzy 247 mobile banking platform and it became popular.
-And like I mentioned earlier, I actually opened my first Equity account via my phone and that was the easiest thing.
+It started with Equity bank launching the Eazzy 247 mobile banking platform, and it became popular.
+And like I mentioned earlier, I opened my first Equity account via my phone and that was the most natural thing.

 Today, Barclays customers can freely access their money and bank accounts via mobile banking service on *224# or by downloading the Barclays bank mobile App.

-With an array of mobile and online banking solutions, Barclay Bank Mobile Banking allows you to bank faster, easier and more conveniently from anywhere, any time.
-Send cash, pay utility bills, buy airtime all on the go; and have more time for the things you really want to.
+With an array of mobile and online banking solutions, Barclay Bank Mobile Banking allows you to the bank faster, more convenient and more conveniently from anywhere, any time.
+Send cash, pay utility bills, buy airtime all on the go; and have more time for the things you want to.

 Barclays Bank mobile banking allows you to: